jim10564/CS343-Backend/README.md

 ## 4. Environment Variables

+* HOST_BASE_URL - Deprecated.
+Use BASE_URL.
-* HOST_BASE_URL - The URL used to access the service from outside the Docker environment.
+* BASE_URL - The URL used to access the service from outside the Docker environment.
 * MONGO_URI - The MongoDB connection string.

 ## 5. Development